bigmlcom/bigmler/docs/index.rst

 ------------------

-When following the usual proceedings to evaluate your models you'll need to part the available data in two sets: the training set and the test set.
+When following the usual proceedings to evaluate your models you'll need to separate the available data in two sets: the training set and the test set.
 With BigMLer you won't need to create two separate physical files.
 Instead, you can set a ``--test-split`` flag that will set the percentage of data used to build the test set and leave the rest for training.
 For instance::